 Around their face, a raven has a bigger bill and a shaggier throat than a crow.

 The two birds sound different when calling: crows caw while ravens croak.
 Crows are found everywhere in the United States, but they thrive especially well in human dominated landscapes.
-Ravens, on the other hand, are a lot shyer than crows and usually stick to rural areas, although there are plenty of exceptions to this rule.
+Ravens, on the other hand, are shyer than crows and usually stick to rural areas, although there are plenty of exceptions to this rule.
 For example, Ravens are only found well outside the city limits of Seattle, but can be found mingling with crows in the center of Santa Fe.

 Image credits: the big black bird at the top of the page is a New Caledonian crow photographed by Vince Musi, the crow/raven bill comparison was photographed by Tom Grey, and the tail graphic was drawn by Jenifer Rees.
 The photo of the held raven is mine.
 Click on any image to visit its parent website.